workfloworchestrator/orchestrator-core/docs/architecture/orchestration/orchestration-ui.md

 The Orchestrator UI allows for a number of customizations

-#### Extra pages
+#### Adding extra pages

 The Orchestrator UI is based on NextJs and its [pages router][6].
-That means files that are added to to `pages` folder are automatically rendered at the url <url>/<filename>.
+Files that are added to the `pages` folder are automatically rendered at the url <url>/<filename>.
 For example a file a the location `pages/cats.tsx` will cause the contents of the file to be rendered at the location http://localhost/cats.
 Please note the pages routes is deprecated by NextJS and might be replaced by the newer [app router][7].

 #### Adding menu items